gramantin/awesome-rails/README.md

 # AwesomeRails

 A collection of awesome projects, sites made with Rails.
 Inspired by other awesome-* stuffs. (see "Notable Awesome Stuffs" part below)
-Contributions, pull requests are welcomed!

-IMPORTANT: Here I listed below sites, projects that is on-air now or ready for production (with some minor changes).
-For packages or gems, I suggest you to check other awesome stuffs.
-E.g. for Content Management Systems or CMS; I suggest to check out [this list](https://github.com/Sdogruyol/awesome-ruby#cms).

 You can edit this list from [here](https://github.com/ekremkaraca/awesome-rails/edit/master/README.md)